Skip to main content

 The TCO problem of edge AI is essentially a management philosophy problem.

-This is what we're working on.
+This is what we're doing.